vrandall66/front-end-submissions-public/1810/mod-2/gametime/theo-gabe.md

 * 2 - Your application has a significant amount of duplication and one or more major bugs.
 Application is organized into classes that do not display a good understanding of encapsulation, and logic is not well-divided.
 Developer cannot articulate what each line of code is doing.
 There are one or more major bugs.

+**Now 3**

 - Have many global objects other than game (round, round3, clue) - need to at least get `round3` out of the global scope.

+This has been fixed so that only the `game` class is global.
+Tests have been changed to reflect these changes as well.

 ### Workflow